hk2k1/flight-logger/README.md

 # FlightLogger

 FlightLogger is a sophisticated Single Page Application (SPA) built with Next.js and MongoDB, designed for pilots to efficiently create and manage their flight log entries.

-This project was developed as part of the ST Engineering 1st Round Assessment.
+## Update in Progress 🚀

+> [!NOTE]
+> I am currently enhancing FlightLogger to incorporate Site Reliability Engineering (SRE) practices.
+The upcoming updates will include:
+   > - Containerization with Docker
+   > - Deployment to Kubernetes
+   > - Orchestrating containers using Kubernetes for scalability and high availability.
+   > - Monitoring with Prometheus and Grafana
+   > - Implementing real-time monitoring, metrics collection, and visualization dashboards.
+   > - Continuous Integration and Continuous Deployment (CI/CD)
+   > - Configuring Horizontal Pod Autoscaler (HPA) to automatically scale resources based on demand.
+   > - Integrating a logging solution for better observability and easier troubleshooting.
+   > - Setting up alerts to proactively notify about system issues or performance bottlenecks.
+>
+> Stay tuned for detailed updates and documentation!

 ## Features